informalsystems/tendermint-rs/.github/ISSUE_TEMPLATE/bug-report.md

 -->

-**When can we consider this to be "fixed"?**
+**What's the definition of "done" for this issue?**

 <!--

-Please describe clear and practical acceptance criteria for this issue (i.e. a "definition of done").
+Please describe clear and practical acceptance criteria for this issue.
 Anyone in the team should be able to look at this issue and determine whether or not the bug's been fixed.

 -->